 Hard to Hire Scala Developers

-The many different styles of Scala mean that it is not enough to hire or train somebody in “Scala”.
-Play, Typelevel, Scalaz are all very different technology stacks creating niches within a niche.
+The many different styles of Scala mean that it is not enough to hire or train somebody in “Scala.”
+Play, Typelevel, Scalaz are all very different technology stacks, creating niches within a niche.
 Entrenched politics have caused these stacks to drift further apart.
 They must come together rather than fight.
-Unfortunately in 2019 we’ve seen the opposite: Lightbend and Scala Center have actively excluded projects and individuals from the community because they contribute to the “wrong” stack.
+Unfortunately, in 2019 we saw the opposite: Lightbend and Scala Center actively excluded projects and individuals from the community because they contributed to the “wrong” stack.

 The drama in itself pushes people away from Scala.
-It’s also a huge disincentive for contributors, lest they be seen to be picking a side, or worse, find themselves unemployable.
+It’s also a huge disincentive for contributors, lest they be seen to be picking a side, or worse, finding themselves unemployable.

 Java now has much better support for concurrency and functional programming.
 There are proposals to add pattern matching to the language.

-Android runs a stripped down version of Java, which is 80% of all smartphones on the planet.
-Scala intentionally dropped support for Android meaning that any developers targetting the largest App Store in the world have had to find alternative languages.
-Many have returned to Java, others have moved to Kotlin as a “better Java”.
+Android, which accounts for 80% of all smartphones on the planet, runs a stripped-down version of Java.
+Scala intentionally dropped support for Android, meaning that any developers targeting the largest App Store in the world have had to find alternative languages.
+Many have returned to Java, while others have moved to Kotlin as a “better Java.”

 The Osborne Effect

 The Osborne Effect is the myth that the Osborne Computer Corporation went out of business in the 1980s because they announced Version 3 of their personal computer while Version 2 was still in the shops.
 Although a myth, the effect is very real.
-Scala 3 has been an academic research project for nearly 5 years under the codename “Dotty” and is supposed to arrive within the next few years.
-At that point, Scala as you know it will be decomissioned. i.e. why bother investing in Scala 2 when you can wait for Scala 3 and make do with Python until then.
+Scala 3 has been an academic research project for nearly five years under the codename “Dotty” and is supposed to arrive within the next few years.
+At that point, Scala as you know it will be decommissioned.
+So why bother investing in Scala 2 when you can wait for Scala 3 and make do with Python until then?

-The changes in Scala 3 are so dramatic that all Scala developers will need to be re-trained and all codebases will need to undergo a migration.
-Personal contacts tell me that their migration estimates range anywhere from “a weekend” on small projects, to 1 month on medium sized projects (100k lines of code) to years of effort for larger project (millions of lines of code).
+The changes in Scala 3 are so dramatic that all Scala developers will need to be retrained and all code bases will need to undergo a migration.
+Personal contacts tell me that their migration estimates range anywhere from “a weekend” on small projects to one month on medium-sized projects (100K lines of code) to years of effort for larger projects (millions of lines of code).
 And that assumes that the free software ecosystem has already been migrated, which is relying on a lot of volunteers mobilising for the common cause.

-The Scala 3 compiler is slower than the Scala 2 compiler, and is not capable of building core ecosystem libraries.
+The Scala 3 compiler is slower than the Scala 2 compiler and is not capable of building core ecosystem libraries.
 As a community volunteer contributor, you are expected to rewrite all of your projects and it might not be possible to rewrite some.
-Lack of free time will leave gaps in the ecosystem.
+A lack of free time will leave gaps in the ecosystem.

 What can be done?
 I believe the Scala community needs to speak up, loudly, and tell the academics and custodians of Scala to change the name of Scala 3.
-Launch it as “Dotty”, a new language, with its own improvement process.
-Hand over control of the Scala Improvement Process (SIP) to industry and let’s do things by consensus.
+Launch it as “Dotty,” a new language with its own improvement process.
+Hand over control of the Scala Improvement Process (SIP) to the industry and let’s do things by consensus.